apigee-127/volos-connectors/volos-pgsql/README.md

 ```

-### Simple example using the Apigee Vault for local secure storage
+## Simple example using the Apigee Vault for local secure storage

 This example shows the usage of the avault module to provide a secure local storage option for credentials and endpoint configuration.

-This example assumes you have configured a vault and loaded a configuration profile with a key 'my_profile_key'.
-See "Database configuration profile" below for a quick example.
-For a complete description of the ``avault`` module see: XYZ
+This example assumes you have configured a vault and loaded a configuration profile with a key '*my_profile_key*'.
+See the section "Database configuration profile" below for a quick example.
+For a complete description of the ``avault`` module see the [Apigee Vault page on GitHub](https://github.com/apigee-127/avault).

 ```
 var pgConnector = require('volos-pgsql');